Sanquinary/discord-active-developer-badge-forever/README.md

 ### Prerequisites

 - A [Discord Developer Application](https://discord.com/developers/applications)
+    - Click `New Application` found in the top-right
 - A Bot for the [Discord Developer Application](https://discord.com/developers/applications)
     - Click the `Bot` tab inside your Application
 - A Discord server and account with permissions to create and manage bots
     - Your Discord Server needs to be a [Community Server](https://support.discord.com/hc/en-us/articles/360047132851-Enabling-Your-Community-Server)

+For local hosting (optional):
 - [git](https://git-scm.com/downloads)
 - [Node.js](https://nodejs.org/) (v16.6.0 or higher)
 - [npm](https://www.npmjs.com/)